 Slides

-A charming fortified centre, 3 windmills in town and others in the countryside, town hall (1776) with local museum, gothic 15th-century church with tower partly of around 1200 AD, and more.
+A charming fortified centre, 3 windmills in town and others in the countryside around.
+City hall built in 1776 (on UNESCO top 100 list Dutch heritage sites) with local museum, gothic 15th-century church with tower partly of around 1200 AD, and more.

 The station of Weesp is an ideal starting point for day trips.
-Bike rental at the station.
-Frequent and direct train lines from Amsterdam Central (only 15 minutes) and Schiphol Airport, see timetables (generally 4 trains per hour in all directions).
+Frequent and direct train lines from Amsterdam Central (takes about 15 minutes) and Schiphol Airport.
+Generally 4 trains per hour in all directions.
+See timetables railroads.

 Weesp